asaha1/x9115arn/paper/README.md

 #####Keywords:

 * **Test Effectiveness:** Ratio between coverage percentages and number of test suits determine the effectiveness of tests.
-* **ii2.
-Generation of string data:** The paper presents a new approach to generate string test data.
+* **Generation of string data:** The paper presents a new approach to generate string test data.
 The technique uses program identifiers to construct web search queries for regular expressions that validate the format of a string type (such as an email address).
-* **iii3.
-Tokenisation:** A process of dividing a stream of texts into smaller elements known as tokens.
+* **Tokenisation:** A process of dividing a stream of texts into smaller elements known as tokens.
-* **iii4.
-Routine validation:** A program that accepts a value as an input and returns true if it is accepted and false if it is rejected.
+* **Routine validation:** A program that accepts a value as an input and returns true if it is accepted and false if it is rejected.

 #####Baseline Results: